Harte Research Institute for Gulf of Mexico Studies: Gulf of Mexico Summits

-The HRI was scheduled to host the first State of the Gulf of Mexico Summit in November 2005.
-However, the unprecedented event had to be postponed after Hurricane Katrina hit the Gulf Coast on August 29, causing severe destruction and catastrophic loss of life from Central Florida to Louisiana.
-When it was finally convened from March 28–30, 2006, in Corpus Christi, Texas, the summit brought together world-renowned oceanic scientists with leaders of government, business, industry, conservation and resource management to plan for the long-term sustainability of the Gulf of Mexico.
-The purpose of the summit was to focus the international spotlight on the Gulf; expand awareness of its socioeconomic and ecological value and its importance to a sustainable desired quality of life; build partnerships for proactive management for the world's ninth largest body of water; and establish a cohesive strategy for ensuring the Gulf of Mexico's ecological and socioeconomic health and productivity.

-The second State of the Gulf of Mexico Summit held December 4–8, 2011, in Houston, Texas, highlighted the strong need for a platform to develop a shared vision of a healthy Gulf in the aftermath of the April 2010 Deepwater Horizon oil spill catastrophe.
-In order to formulate a roadmap for restoring the Gulf, government, NGO and academic experts addressed a broad range of issues including: loss of wetlands, hypoxia, coastal resiliency, ecosystem health, marine protected areas, international cooperation, oil spill recovery, and social and economic recovery.
+HRI sponsored several State of the Gulf of Mexico Summit conferences.
+The first was in 2006.

 At the 2011 Summit, the HRI along with partners Harwell Gentile & Associates, LLC and University of Maryland Center for Environmental Science presented a comprehensive "Gulf of Mexico Ecosystem Report Card Prototype" that would provide a scientific, graphical representation of the Gulf's current environmental condition.
 The Report Card Prototype, which was made available to the highest levels of decision makers, the most knowledgeable and experienced scientific investigators, and the general public, detailed the policies and resources needed to achieve sustainability of a healthy Gulf of Mexico.

 At the State of the Gulf of Mexico Summit 2014 held March 24–27 in Houston, Texas, Mexico's National Institute of Statistics and Geography (Instituto Nacional de Estadística y Geografía - INEGI) and Texas A&M-Corpus Christi signed an agreement to cooperate in addressing some of the most complex issues relating to the Gulf.
 The agreement includes shared research projects, the interchange of findings, and other collaborations on issues ranging from the protection of endangered marine species to offshore drilling and contamination.

-The State of the Gulf of Mexico Summit 2017 will be held March 26–28, 2017 in Houston, Texas.
+The fourth State of the Gulf of Mexico Summit was held on March 26–28, 2017 in Houston, Texas, including representatives from Cuba, Mexico, and the U.S. It was held in conjunction with the Gulf of Mexico Workshop on International Research.